 up to five years and allow

 multiple entries into the United States during that validity period.
+Unless there is a substantive change in the business, an E-2 lawyer is generally not needed during this period.

 The five-year visa validity reflects the